Protocol Integrity Audits for Funds & Boards

 The failure mode funds feel too late isn’t always biology.
 It’s design fragility.

-• You inherit “decision debt”: choices that were agreed internally but are indefensible in writing.
+• You inherit decision debt: protocol choices that were accepted internally but do not survive written scrutiny.

 What you buy: an auditable decision trail